Ylvauk/functions-practice/README.md

 repository.

-Unless otherwise specified on the calendar or by an instructor, homework is due the next morning by 9:00am.
+Unless otherwise specified on the calendar or by an instructor, homework is due the next morning by 10:00am Eastern

 **Make a commit after each prompt.**